 The benefits of meditation and the Alexander Technique are becoming more known and accepted by mainstream doctors.
 Some doctors are recommending meditation to patients with high blood pressure, stress related conditions, heart disease, headaches, digestive disorders and more.
-Doctors are primarily recommending the Alexander Technique for posture issues and back pain.
+Doctors are primarily recommending the Alexander Technique for posture issues and for back pain relief.

 In researching various instructions for proper meditation posture, a suggestion that keeps arising is ‘keep your spine straight.’
 Slouching is the very picture of bad meditation posture.
 However, sitting rigidly upright is not the best alternative.